 "A weekend of themed events to make the launch of Lonely Planet Street Art"

-For the UK launch of the Lonely Planet Street Art book, The Future Tense partnered with renowned Bristol contemporary art institution Arnolfini to program and run a series of themed events across Easter weekend.
+For the UK launch of the Lonely Planet Street Art book, The Future Tense partnered with renowned Bristol contemporary art institution Arnolfini to program ARNOLFINI x THE FUTURE TENSE – a series of themed events across Easter weekend.

 Bristol – home of legendary street artist Banksy – is one of 42 key international cities included in the book thanks to its dynamic street art scene.